flyntwp/flynt-docs/content/documentation/components/what-is-component.md

     weight: 30
 ---

 A component is a self-contained building-block.
-Each component has its own scope.
-As such, each component is kept within its own folder which contains everything it requires; the layout, the back-end field setup, all necessary Wordpress filter and hook logic, scripting, styles, and images.
+As such, each component is kept within its own folder which contains everything it requires; the layout, the Advanced Custom Fields field setup, all necessary WordPress filter and hook logic, scripting, styles, and images.

 ```
   ExampleComponent/